nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/pipeline/ojo_application/flows/README.md

 ```

-This was run locally and took about 6h.
+This was run on EC2 and took around 78 hours.

 ## Industry measures